danielanthonycollins/riff-review/README.md

 <strong>Features common to all pages</strong>

 Navigation - The navbar appears on every page of the application.
 However, the links shown in the image only appear when the user is logged in.
 If the user is not logged in, they will see Home, Login and Register.
 The nav bar is fully responsive and collapses inside of a 'burger' icon on smaller devices.
 If the user wishes to logout, they are prompted with a confirmation modal to ensure they didn't press it by mistake.
+This feature helps the user as it gives them a clear, easy way to navigate around the website and find what they need.

 ![Navigation](documentation/features/navbar.png)

 Footer - The footer sticks to the bottom of the page, regardless of the pages height, so on shorter pages, there is no white gap at the bottom of the page.
 It includes a contact email address if the user wishes to get in touch with Riff Review, and also links to their social media accounts.
 The colour scheme is consistent with the navbar to provide an asthetic look.
+This feature helps the user as they are able to get in touch with the website owner and look for more information and content on their social media accounts.

 ![Footer](documentation/features/footer.png)

 Flash messages - Flash messages, such as 'You are logged out.
 Bye for now!' and various others are set to appear in the same place on every page (only when required/prompted via the app.py file).
 They appear above the first main heading of the page, below the nav bar, to keep consistency.
+This feature helps the user as it keeps them informed as they navigate through and use the website.
+It also provides confirmation when they ask the website to perform a certain action, reassuring them that what they intended to happen, did infact happen.

 ![Flash messages](documentation/features/flashmessages.png)

 <strong>Home Page</strong>

 Main guitar image - This is the first feature the user sees when they enter the website.
 It immediately fits the theme of the website, as it's someone playing a guitar.
 If the user isn't logged in, they see the register button and also a login prompt below if they do have an account.
 If the user is logged in already, the button changes to 'Browse Reviews' and the login prompt is removed.
+This feature helps the user because they have a quick way to register for an account and start reading and posting reviews if they haven't already registered, and also provides a quick way to browse reviews if they are logged in.

 ![Main guitar image](documentation/features/guitarimage.png)

 Home welcome text - This is the next section the user sees on the home page.
 It's a basic explanation of the website with some instructions how to get the most out of it.
 It also nicely separates the large image above from the recent reviews cards below it.
+This feature helps the user as it informs them what they need to do to get the most out of the website.

 ![Home welcome text](documentation/features/homewelcome.png)

 Recent reviews - This feature displays three randomly selected reviews stored in the database.
 If the user is logged in, they can click the read more button to be taken to the specifc page of that review, however if the user is not logged in, the button does not appear, as this section is for registered users only.
 If there are no reviews found in the database, a message displays to tell the user no reviews have been found.
+This feature helps the user as it gives them a preview of the reviews on offer, which should help them decide if they wish to see more.

 ![Recent reviews](documentation/features/homerecentreviews.png)

 <strong>Reviews Page</strong>

 Search box - This feature allows users to search for songs or artists, rather than scrolling through all of the reviews.
 The feature includes a reset button, so if the user has searched for something but wishes to reset the process, they are returned to the reviews page where they started.
+This feature helps the user as they can easily find a specific song or artist if they are looking for a particular one, and saves them a lot of time scrolling through and reading a list of reviews, when the website can do it for them.

 ![Search box](documentation/features/reviewssearch.png)